What is Botox®?

-We tend to learn facial habits as we grow up, facial expressions that become habitual, and over the years start creating permanent lines.
-BOTOX®, Xeomin® and Dysport® injections don’t totally stop all muscle movement; they just relax the muscles and allow the skin to become smoother.
-This gives us a refreshed look, as if we had a good night’s sleep and feel in a good mood.
+We tend to learn facial habits as we grow up.
+Facial expressions that become habitual, and over the years start creating permanent lines.
+BOTOX®, Xeomin®, and Dysport® injections don’t completely stop all muscle movement; they just relax the muscles and allow the skin to become smoother.
+This gives us a refreshed look as if we had a good night’s sleep and feel in a good mood.

 Using a very fine needle, the injectable is placed directly into facial muscles that are causing furrows and lines.
-No anesthetic is required, but some doctors numb the area to be injected with ice packs or a topical anesthetic cream.
-Results can usually be seen within a few days and typically last up to 4-6 months.
+No anesthetic is required, but some doctors numb the area to be injected with ice packs or topical anesthetic cream.
+Patients can usually see results within a few days and typically last up to 4-6 months.
 In some cases, areas that are treated on a regular basis may retain results longer.

 How Many Botox® Treatments Will I Need?

 Typically, the BOTOX® is injected in 4 or 5 areas on each side of your forehead, and 2 or 3 at each eye area.
 Other areas around the mouth and neck can also be treated.
 But of course, each face is unique.
 So we will work with you to use the right number of small injections to make for you, in just the right places, to give you optimal results.
 Dr. Fante has vast experience with these treatments.

 What to Expect After Treatment

 - Avoid rubbing the injected areas for 3 or 4 hours

 - We will have discussed bruising with you, and if it’s a concern, avoid taking any aspirin or ibuprofen (Advil) for a day or two.

 - You’ll see the results anywhere from 2 to 7 days later.